 Know a community member or business that deserves to be in the spotlight?
 Email firstname.lastname@example.org with your suggestions.
 And sign up for the Cowichan This Week newsletter to catch future spotlights.

-Two years ago, four Canadian friends launched a dream project to create a space that not only entertained climbers, but also nurtured a sense of community.
+Four Canadian friends have launched a dream project to create a space that not only entertained climbers, but also nurtured a sense of community.

 Now, The Hangout climbing centre in Duncan has become exactly that; not just a gym, but a place to relax, engage with encouraging people, and also work out.